SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 The remaining chapters of the reference present:

-:ref:`Selenium Basics <chapter02-reference>`
-    Introduces Selenium by describing how to select the Selenium component most appropriate for your testing tasks.
-Also provides a general description of Selenium commands and syntax.
-This section allows you to get a general feel for how Selenium approaches test automation and helps you decide where to begin.

 :ref:`Selenium-IDE <chapter03-reference>`
-    Teaches how to build test cases using the Selenium Integrated Development Environment.
-This chapter also describes useful techniques for making your scripts more readable when interpreting defects caught by your Selenium tests.
-    We explain how your test script can be
-    "exported" to the programming language of your choice.
-Finally, this section describes some configurations available for extending and customizing how the Selenium-IDE supports test case development.
+    Introduces Sel-IDE and describes how to use it to build test scripts. using the Selenium Integrated Development Environment.
+If you are not experienced in programming, but still hoping to learn test automation this is where you should start and you'll find you can create quite a few automated tests with Sel-IDE.
+Also, if you are experienced in programming, this chapter may still interest you in that you can use the Sel-IDE to do rapid prototyping of your tests.
+This section also demonstrates how your test script can be "exported" to a programming language for adding more advanced capabilities not supported by Sel-IDE.

 :ref:`Selenium Commands <chapter04-reference>`
-    Describes a subset of the most useful Selenium commands in detail.
+    Explains the Selenium commands in detail.
 This chapter shows what types of actions, verifications and assertions can be made against a web application.

 :ref:`Selenium-RC <chapter05-reference>`
     Explains how to develop an automated test program using the Selenium-RC API.
-    Many examples are presented in both a programming language and a scripting language.
+    Many examples are presented in both programming languages and scripting languages.
 Also, the installation and setup of Selenium-RC is covered here.
     The various modes, or configurations, that Selenium-RC supports are described, along with their trade-offs and limitations.
-Architecture diagrams are provided to help illustrate these points.
+An architecture diagram is provided to help illustrate these points.
-    A number of solutions to problems which are often difficult for the new user are described in this chapter.
-This includes handling Security Certificates, https requests, pop-ups, and the opening of new windows.
+    Solutions to common problems frequently difficult for new Sel-R users are described here, for instance, handling Security Certificates, https requests, pop-ups, and the opening of new windows.

 :ref:`Test Design Considerations <chapter06-reference>`
-    Presents many useful techniques for using Selenium efficiently.
-This includes scripting techniques and programming techniques for use with Selenium-RC.
-We cover examples of source code showing how to report defects in the application under test.
-We also cover techniques commonly asked about in the user group such as how to implement data-driven tests (tests where one can vary the data between different test passes).
+    This chapter presents programming techniques for use with Selenium-WebDriver and Selenium-RC.
+We also demonstrate techniques commonly asked about in the user forum such as how to design setup and teardown functions, how to implement data-driven tests (tests where one can varies the data between test passes) and other methods of programming common test automation tasks.

 :ref:`Selenium-Grid <chapter07-reference>`
     *This chapter is not yet developed.*

 :ref:`User extensions <chapter08-reference>`
-    Presents all the information required for easily extending Selenium.
+    Describes ways that Selenium can be modified, extended and customized.

 ..  :ref:`Getting Help <chapter09-reference>`
-    Describes how to be a part of the Selenium community for getting help and exchanging advice.
+    This section shows how can be a part of the Selenium community for getting help and exchanging advice.
 Specifically this section describes the user group as an avenue for obtaining assistance.